 This is where your designer might take over the process.
 But you can always try your hand at this if you’re tech-savvy.
 Most artists create a rough sketch of the design in software, then draw back over with well-defined lines.

-If you’re looking to make a label quickly, without design knowledge, have a look at Adobe Spark, which is free to use.
+If you’re looking to make a label quickly, without design knowledge, have a look at Adobe Express, which is free to use.
 There’s also Canva, an intuitive browser-based tool.
 If you want more control over the artistic process, you’ll want a more complete software design package.
 To make a professional sticker design, you can try one of the following: